 To make it extra delicious, you can also try my Chicken Fried Bulgur for an all-in-one meal!
 It has chicken, vegetables, bulgur, and seasonings!

-GoodTo suggests eating about 225 grams of bulgur wheat per day, especially if you want to avoid heart problems long term.
+GoodTo suggests eating about 225 grams of bulgur wheat daily, especially if you want to avoid long-term heart problems.

 Storage Tips

-- At room temperature: Cooked bulgur wheat is best eaten within 4 hours.
+- At room temperature: Eat the bulgur wheat within four hours for best results.

 Frequently Asked Questions